 It’s well known that businesses require data to plan for the future, and accounts payable is attracting renewed attention from leaders because of its outsized impact on planning growth.
-It’s the data that provides companies insights about such things as forecasting budgets, controlling corporate spending, reducing fraud, and analyzing cash flow to better manage their working capital.
+Data provides insights about such things as forecasting budgets, controlling corporate spending, reducing fraud, and analyzing cash flow to help businesses better manage their working capital.
 Cash flow is, of course, a huge issue when scaling companies and accounting firms.

-Automation gives companies of all sizes the chance to transform accounts payable and invoice management from a tactical operation into a strategic, savings-generating initiative.
-With these insights, executives can better manage their operations, cash, spending, and risks in real time.
+Automation gives companies of all sizes the chance to transform accounts payable and invoice management from a tactical operation to a strategic, savings-generating initiative.
+With these insights, executives can better manage operations, cash, spending, and risks in real time.
 And that’s appealing to any cost-conscientious executive.